SMART: Science Maths and Real Technology

 SMART activities can be delivered in schools, at community venues, or on campus at the University, by our professional team of university students, research scientists, teachers and STEM professionals.

 SMART has been inspiring, informing and involving young people and community audiences with science, technology, engineering and mathematics (STEM) since 1998.
 As a not-for-profit outreach program, SMART welcomes support from industry partners, sponsors and philanthropists.

-Children in years 3-6 (aged 8-12) are invited to join the SMART team for new, hands-on science & technology workshops during the April School Holidays!
+Children in years 3-6 (aged 8-12) are invited to join the SMART team for new, hands-on science & engineering workshops during the June-July School Holidays!

 Workshops will be held at Callaghan campus.
 Click here for more information and registration details.

-SMART are preparing to launch an after-school STEM Club in Term 2, 2021, designed for children in years 3-6 (aged 8-12).
+SMART are preparing to launch an after-school STEM Club in late 2021, designed for children in years 3-6 (aged 8-12).
 For more information, please click here.